R-Evolution-Simulator/R-Evolution_Simulator/README.md

 # (R)Evolution Simulator
-A simulator of the functioning of a natural system in wich different creatures live
+A simulator of the functioning of a natural system in which different creatures live